zubayer-zidhan/amc-docs/project_backend_initialization.md

 Now, the application will always be running

 ##### Rebuild and Update on changes in code
-**Create a rebuild.sh script**
+CI-CD is not set-up, so it is done manually using a script **Create a rebuild.sh script**
 Run this script after you push any changes to the github-repo